-Dr. Shelley Brunt Rm: S540E (will be moving to S563A at some point in term) Phone:416-208-2794 email: brunt @utsc.utoronto.ca
+Dr. Shelley Brunt Rm: S563A

+Phone:416-208-2794

+email: brunt @utsc.utoronto.ca

 PHILOSOPHY: Molecular techniques have evolved rapidly over the last 20 years, however, the fundamental principles remain unchanged.
 This course combines the opportunity to perform commonly used older techniques that provide the foundation for all the newly developed techniques while also introducing the newer techniques.
 Significant attention is paid to the principles behind the techniques which will allow you to gain familiarity with the techniques and most importantly gain insight into the theory behind the techniques to aid in troubleshooting.